Evandro-developer/projeto-pesquisenews-frontend/README.md

 ## Real-Time Field Validation (UX)
 At [PesquiseNews](https://pesquisenews.com.br), we strive to make our users' experience as intuitive and error-free as possible.
 One way we achieve this is through real-time field validation in various parts of the app.

-### Registration and Login
-#### Mandatory Fields
-When registering or logging in, mandatory fields such as username, password, and email address are validated as the user fills them out.

-### Search and Data Entry
-#### Real-Time Search
-During the news search or data entry in any part of the app, real-time validation is applied to ensure that search criteria or entered data are valid and relevant.

-### Friendly Feedback
-Our error messages are designed to guide the user in correcting the problem and continuing with the task smoothly.

-## Smoothness in Opening and Closing Popups (UX)
-At [PesquiseNews](https://pesquisenews.com.br), we value the user experience in every aspect of design.
-An essential part of this is the smoothness in opening and closing popups, which plays a crucial role in user interaction with our app.

-### Smooth Opening
-When users interact with elements that trigger popups, such as news details or configuration options , we ensure the transition to the popup is smooth and not abrupt.

-### Friendly Closing
-As important as the opening, the closing of popups is designed to be natural and intuitive.

-## Code Componentization
-An organized, flexible, and scalable project.
-At [PesquiseNews](https://pesquisenews.com.br), we adopt a rigorous componentization approach in frontend development.
-This means the app's code is divided into reusable and independent components, bringing several benefits, including:

-### Modularity
-Each functionality of the app is represented by one or more components.
-This approach allows developers to work on specific parts of the app without affecting others.
-It facilitates maintenance and ongoing development.

-### Code Reusability
-Components are designed to be reusable.
-This means that whenever similar functionality is needed in different parts of the app, we can simply reuse the corresponding component.
-This saves time and reduces code duplication.

-### Readability and Organization
-Componentization makes the code more readable and organized.
-Each component represents a clear logical unit of the app, making it easier to understand the data flow and interactions.

-### Testability
-Independent components are easier to test.
-We can write unit tests for each component separately, ensuring they function as expected.

-### Simplified Maintenance
-When updates or fixes are needed, componentization makes it easier to locate and modify relevant parts of the code, reducing the risk of introducing issues in other areas of the app.

 ## Used Technologies
 - **React**: A JavaScript library for building user interfaces.